jeanha124/Ball-Break/README.md

 ### Technologies, Libraries, APIs

-This game be made with canvas.js, CSS, and most likely vanilla JS and HTML.
+This game will be made with canvas.js, CSS, and most likely vanilla JS and HTML.

 ### Wireframes